Return to Home page

 Sources of information above

-All the above information has been supplied by Joyce Harding who is still working very hard to support the work at Hebron Hostel, but now from her home in Dorset.
+All the above information has been supplied by Joyce Harding who continued to work very hard to support the work at Hebron Hostel, from her home in Dorset.
+It has been updated

 More information?